kdachampong/kdachampong.github.io/README.md

 ### Useful resources

-- [Resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS) - I used it as reference to understand the CSS principles behind Tailwindcss
+- [Resource](https://developer.mozilla.org/en-US/docs/Web/CSS) - I used it as reference to understand the CSS principles behind Tailwindcss

 ## Author